 The walk essentially just takes you to the top of Kitayama Park and the Ayuzaki Castle Ruins via the Takayama Betsuin Temple Treasure House and the Takayama Festival Floats Exhibition Hall.

 The view from Kitayama Park is really good, it shows you the main Old Town of Takayama and the other side of the Town which isn’t the tourist side.
 You can also see the snow-capped mountains from here on a clear day too.

 If you want to know where the best place to watch the sunset is in Takayama, it’s up here!
-Nearly at the top of the Park is a cafe called Ichii Cafe which has a view over the Town and Mountains and the sun sets straight into these mountains.
-There’s a view from the Cafe so you could have Dinner or a drink up there or you could watch it from the Park for free.
+Nearly at the top of the Park is a cafe called Ichii Cafe which has a view over the Town and Mountains and the sunsets straight into these mountains.
+There’s a view from the Cafe so you could have dinner or a drink up there or you could watch it from the Park for free.

-The street food of Takayama is mainly along Sanmachi Street and there’s quite a few things on offer from Ice Cream, Mochi, Dango, Rice Crackers, Buns, Sushi, Sushi with Hida Beef (Hida Beef is one of the famous types of Beef in Japan along with the likes of Kobe Beef).
+The street food of Takayama is mainly along Sanmachi Street and there are quite a few things on offer from Ice Cream, Mochi, Dango, Rice Crackers, Buns, Sushi, Sushi with Hida Beef (Hida Beef is one of the famous types of Beef in Japan along with the likes of Kobe Beef).

 The prices are inflated for street food here which is to be expected but to be honest I found all of the restaurants in Takayama to be pretty pricey, generally over 1000Yen for a meal so the Street Foods are a cheaper way to eat in Takayama.